smartheim/core/readme.md

  manipulate configurations, rules, scripts via a web API.
 You can still just alter the file files for configuration.

 `ohx-ruleengine` is an [Event, Condition, Action](https://en.wikipedia.org/wiki/Event_condition_action) rule engine.
- Addons can register additional "Events", "Conditions", "Actions" and "Transformations" types.
+- Addons can register additional "Events", "Conditions", "Actions" and "Transformations" types.
  Please check the Rust generated documentation as well as the more detailed rule engine [readme](ruleengine/readme.md).
 - Without `ohx-ruleengine` scripts and rules are not enabled, but Addon interconnection does work.
 If you only require the interconnect functionality, just do not start up `ohx-ruleengine`.

-`ohx-auth` is an Identity and Access Management service, based on OAuth.
-User accounts are stored in flat files.
+`ohx-auth` is an Identity and Access Management service, based on OAuth with JWT tokens and OHX specific scopes.
+- User accounts are stored in flat files.
-It also manages extern OAuth Tokens and token refreshing, like the https://openhabx.com cloud link for Amazon Alexa and Google Home support.
+- It also manages extern OAuth Tokens and token refreshing, like the https://openhabx.com cloud link for Amazon Alexa and Google Home support.
 - Without `ohx-auth` you will not be able to login via the command line utility or the *Setup & Maintenance* Web UI.
  Some Addons require periodic token refreshing.
 Those Addons will not work.